 The Subway hike in Zion National Park is a fantastic adventure.
 It’s one of the best hikes in the park.
 But it’s not an easy trek; it is a backcountry, off-trail route.
 You will need a Zion wilderness permit and prepare yourself a little bit because it’s a long, 8 miles round trip in rough terrain.
-A lot of this time, you will walk in the cold stream, crossing it from one riverbank to another.
+Most of this time, you will walk in the cold stream, crossing it from one riverbank to another.

-What is The Subway?
+What is The Subway in Zion?

-The Subway is a small, uniquely-shaped tube-like tunnel, slot canyon within the Zion Wilderness in Zion National Park in Utah.
+The Subway is a small, uniquely-shaped tube-like tunnel slot canyon within the Zion Wilderness in Zion National Park in Utah.

-The Subway Zion Bottom – Up Hike Basic Info & Map
+The Subway Zion Bottom-Up Hike Basic Info & Map

 It is a strenuous all-day hike that starts from descending through some steep slope to the bottom of the Canyon.
 It’s tough terrain; there is no marked trail.
 The Subway hike includes a trek in a cold river crossed many times.
 Water is full of slippery rocks, trees, and other obstacles.
 It’s tricky navigation sections of wet rock formations from one riverside to another riverside alternately.

-Hiking Distance – Time Required & Length
+Hiking Distance – Time Required & Length of the Subway hike

 Left Fork Trailhead, it is roughly 8.2 miles up the Kolob Terrace Road from the town of Virgin.
 Mileage Driving time from Springdale is 45 minutes.
 The description of this trail can also be found in the book Zion: The Complete Guide.